classictraveller777/traveller/custom-assets/readme/FoundryVTT_how_to_run_shadows_referee_notes.md

 A macro setFlagUsingUIDialog can be used by the referee to set a flag on a door with the key doorProppedOpen ( note case sensitive ) and value, for which any text e.g. 1 , true, can be input, and clicking confirm on the dialog.
 The flag can be unset / removed by the same macro leaving the value field empty.
 The door UUID can be copied by clicking on wall controls and then clicking on the door to open the wall dialog and then single click the copy document UUID icon.

 ![set-flag-using-dialog-macro](images/set-flag-using-dialog-macro.png)

+NOTE A macro consoleLogSingleTypeObject can be edited using the same UUID as setFlagUsingUIDialog to display the Object in the console ( F12 to display the console ).
+The objects properties can be inspected ( click the small arrow icon to expand ) and the flag / value that was set should be visible as one of the world flags.

 A macro closeOpenDoorsOnLvl1andLvl2OnRollOf7+ can be used by the referee to simulate the change in door state in the event of a seismic tremor.